 Time to meet the team.
 This won't take long – we're a close-knit little family here at Red Door Project.
-There's Dan (the guy who makes sure sh*t gets done on site), Dani (she's the creative director who very much wears all the hats and loves a good strategy), Ashlee (our interiors expert and content creator), Rory & James (our trusty chippy's) and Annette (our number crunching Financial Controller).
+There's Dan (the guy who makes sure sh*t gets done on site), Dani (she's the managing & creative director who very much wears all the hats and loves a good strategy), Ashlee (our interiors expert and content creator), Rory & James (our trusty chippy's) and Annette (our number crunching Financial Controller).
 Pull up a plush, leather wingback and get ready to read some bios…

 Dan is a 20-year construction professional with one heck of a résumé.
 He's been the leading hand on some of Melbourne's biggest commercial projects, including The Gatwick Hotel, Vue de Monde, The Stokehouse and Port Melbourne's Soap Factory .

 Commanding battalions of tradies on TV is fun, but on a day to day basis Dan specializes in high-end residential projects.
 Settling families into their dream homes.
 Making sure every surface is millimeter-perfect.
 He's a trustworthy bloke with a big smile and perfectionistic tendencies.
 Exactly what you want in a builder.

 On the daily, Dan can usually be found: